Despite we are not a huge fan of touristic places we decided to go to Salento and discover if Cocora Valley is worth it.

 We wake up at 7 and after our morning routine, we went to Salento main square.

 Here we found a little booth where we bought our roundtrip ticket to go to Cocora valley.
-The cost of the ticket is 8.000 COP per person and the way to go there is by Willy, colorful 4×4 car.
+The cost of the ticket is 8.000 COP per person and the way to go there is by Willy, a colorful 4×4 car.

 Every Willy can hold up to 15 people.
-The driver, two passengers in the front, 8 in the back and 3 holding on to the roof rack.
+The driver, two passengers in the front, 8 in the back and 3 holdings on to the roof rack.
 Guess who did all the 30 min road hanged outside?

 Once arrived at the drop off point we decided (as most of the people) to do the counterclockwise hoop hike.
-Even though this is the most difficult route, is the best way to hike the Cocora Valley.
+Even though this is the most difficult route, it is the best way to hike the Cocora Valley.
 It took us just about 5 hours to complete the loop.
 We had lots of stops for photos, videos and admiring the scenery.
 If you choose, like us, to do the hike counterclockwise.
 In this case, you will see the famous wax palms at the end of the loop.

 At the main entrance, we took our right and we enter through the blue gate.
 After a few meters, we found another entrance where we had to pay 2.000 COP each to enter into private propriety.
 Nobody told us anything about that but we didn’t want to complain so we paid and we kept walking.